dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1734 — FREQUENCY RECEIVED BY VOLTAIRE. <br>
 \>SCAFFOLDING: ENLIGHTENMENT SIGNAL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Perspicuitas oritur, cum phantasmata in quaestionem vocantur. <br>
+// Nous manions l’esprit comme une lame, non pour blesser, mais pour éveiller. <br>
-// Fiamus fulcimentum; revocabere. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
 // We wield wit as a blade, not to wound, but to awaken. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>